 GPARC is a repository and community where GenePattern users can share and discuss their own modules.
 These modules have not been tested by the GenePattern team, but recognizing their value to the community, GenePattern now offers increased visibility and ease of integration with the GPARC repository.

-How to Install a Module from GPARC
+How to Install a Module or Pipeline from GPARC

 GenePattern versions 3.6.1 and higher offer the ability to install a module directly from GPARC.
 Users must first be granted the permission to install modules by the server administrator.
 On the Install Modules page, the user can choose a repository from a drop-down menu.
 A description of the selected repository explains the curation and quality level of the modules it contains.